krestfield/docs/certdog/installing_adcs_driver_on_another_server.md

-Extract the mongodb.uri part and replace the ``127.0.0.1`` IP address with your server's IP address.
+Extract the string after the equals sign and replace the ``127.0.0.1`` IP address with your server's IP address.
 For example, if your server's IP address was ``192.55.13.17`` the string we want would be as follows:

 ```
 mongodb://certmanuser:bFhvqunuZRdvCZK@192.55.13.17/certman